carpentries/instructor-training/_episodes/12-homework.md

 To prepare for tomorrow, please:

-1. Read about the two types of Carpentry workshops: [self-organized][dc-self] and [centrally-organized][dc-central] and the checklists these pages link to.
+1. Read about [centrally-organized and self-organized workshops](https://static.carpentries.org/workshops/#workshop-organising) and our [checklists for running workshops](https://docs.carpentries.org/topic_folders/hosts_instructors/index.html).
 These summarize commonly asked questions about organizing and running workshops.
     When you arrive tomorrow, we will ask you to add one question about our operations to a list.
     We will then do our best to answer all of those questions during the day.